Color: Electric Blue lemonade/Lime punch/Peacoat Navy

 Ready or not, here comes the rather unsavory bit.
 There’s a larger problem at hand here, one that we think are symptoms of a deeper malaise in how Brooks approaches footwear manufacturing.
 The shoe we bought for this review was actually a manufacturing lemon, the type which should have pulled off the conveyor belt in the final quality inspection process.
 We can live with minor aesthetic flaws; after all, even brands like Nike have low standards when it comes to things like excess glue marks.
 Incidentally, Ghost 7 slips on that front too, with a un-snipped upper thread sprouting right from its upper base.
 Very visible too, long enough to fly a kite with it.
 Adhesive marks?
 Plenty of that too, with ungainly dabs of it on the upper and sole.
 The picture above shows you an example.

 But our pair of Ghost 7 came with structural flaws, and that is not good news.
 The issue?
 You see, all shoes are made which include a manufacturing process called lasting.
 This happens right after the upper and outsole have been made separately, and when it’s time for both to come together.
-A plastic last (see 4th picture in this review) is inserted into the upper, and then using a combination of adhesives and hydraulic pressure, the upper is fixed on to the sole.
+A plastic last is inserted into the upper, and then using a combination of adhesives and hydraulic pressure, the upper is fixed on to the sole.
 Here it is very important the upper sits level on the sole before bonding, otherwise the resultant pair will result in fit issues.

 There are obvious fail-safes in place to avoid defects arising out of this process – like marking the gluing area with a disappearing ink, or having these two small Strobel holes below the foot-bed, which helps align with corresponding ‘marking dots’ on the last.
 Despite these measures, the defective Ghost 7 got through the quality checks, if there was any to begin with.